 It’s summer time, and that means that there is a lot of fresh produce available right now!
 Yay!
 This is a favorite summer recipe that I got from Darryl’s mom’s church cookbook.
-I look forward to making these each year – they are so nice and crisp and sweet!
+I look forward to making these refrigerator sweet pickles each year – they are so nice and crisp and sweet.

 It’s nice to have a large glass jar to store these in.
 I found mine at an estate sale for $4, but this jar (affiliate link) looks like it would work well, and I love that it has a handle.
 My jar has a rubber seal around the lid, so it keeps the pickles really fresh.

 They last quite awhile in the fridge…probably about a month.
+(If you take that long to eat them, that is!
+They are addictive!)
 So good on turkey burgers or with grilled cheese!

-Have you tried to make pickles before?
-What method do you use?
-Refrigerator or canning?
+Have you tried to make refrigerator sweet pickles before?

 - Decadent Dairy Free Chocolate Pudding. - July 24, 2017